r-zeeshan/bit-analytica/README.md

     streamlit run app.py
     ```

+## APIs Used

+### GDELT API

+The GDELT API was used to scrape news data related to Bitcoin.
+The API provides a comprehensive set of data on global events, which we filtered to get news articles related to Bitcoin.
+The data includes the title, publish date, URL, and full content of the articles.

+### Yahoo Finance API

+The Yahoo Finance API, accessed via the `yfinance` Python library, was used to retrieve historical Bitcoin price data.
+This data includes open, high, low, close prices, and volume information for each day.

+## Data Limitations

+The data starts from 2017 because it is the earliest year for which comprehensive news data was available from the GDELT API.
+This limitation was due to the availability of historical news data.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

 ## Disclaimer

 The information provided on this website is for informational purposes only and is not intended as financial advice.
 Always do your own research before making any investment decisions.

 **Developed By Zeeshan Hameed**

+## Acknowledgments

+- **GDELT Project** for providing access to their comprehensive news data API.
+- **Yahoo Finance** for the financial data API.
+- **Hugging Face** for the `finbert-tone` model used in sentiment analysis.